 People laugh at me when I say how much I love cleaning, I love the feeling that I get when i'm finished and everything is in order.
 I can't explain but it gives me such joy to the very core of my soul.
 I know that sounds funny but it's the clarity that it brings.
 Having everything in its place and knowing that everything is at home with itself.
 In it's space.

 I know as a young married mum with 3 children order was in my bones.
 That doesn't mean that my house was always super tidy, but it was a way for me to somehow keep a check on myself.
-If things got out of hand I knew that something inside me was off.
+If things got out of hand I knew that something inside me was out.
 Spring-cleaning my home was a way to come back to a clarity and I would feel that somehow I had re-aligned myself back to me, I felt rebalanced.
-I would spend a few days spring cleaning from one end of the house to the other.
-My friends used to call me Miss Springclean.

 When we have a place for everything and everything goes back into its place then keeping order can be pretty simple.

-When I come into someones home to support them to eliminate clutter, there is usually an underlying issue that has been buried in a sense under the clutter, by working together, you can uncover what the real issue is and this will support you to let go off the things that you already know are not needed.
+When I come into someones home to support them to eliminate clutter, there is usually an underlying issue that has been buried in a sense under the clutter, by working together, you can uncover what the real issue is and this will support you to let go off what is holding you back.

 Clarity brings with it a flow and simplicity that creates a harmonious house.